 - 1 1/2 tablespoons instant yeast

 - 1/4 cup (1/2 stick) melted unsalted butter

 - 1 medium diced onion

 - dried oregano

-In a large mizing bowl, whisk together flour, salt, and sugar.
-Make sure to crush the brown sugar in the bowl o it spread out evenly instead of in clumps.
-In a separate bowl, combine water, buttermilk, honey, and yeast until dissolved, then add melted butter and pour into the dry mixture.
-If you have a stand mixer, consider yourself lucky.
-Use the paddle attachment and mix on the lowest speed for 2 minutes.
-If you're like me, and are mixing by hand, use a large spoon and stir for about two minutes.
+2. In a separate bowl, combine water, buttermilk, honey, and yeast until dissolved, then add melted butter and pour into the dry mixture.
+If you have a stand mixer, use the paddle attachment and mix on the lowest speed for 2 minutes.
+If not, mix by hand, using a large spoon.
+Stir for about two minutes.
 Let the dough rest for about five minutes.

-With a stand mixer, switch to the dough hook and mix on medium-low speed, or continue mixing by hand for three minutes (at this point I ditched the spoon and started kneading with my hands.)
+3. With a stand mixer, switch to the dough hook and mix on medium-low speed, or continue mixing by hand for three minutes, eventually kneading the dough.
 Adjust with flour or liquid as needed.
 The dough should be soft, supple, and tacky but not sticky.
 Add the onions and mix on the lowest speed or again by hand for abou 1 minute until the onions are evenly distributed.